antononcube/Raku-LLM-Prompts/README.md

         ==> join("\n")
 ```
 ```
-# An internal combustion engine is a machine that uses burning fuel to make a
+# An internal combustion engine is a machine that uses fuel to turn energy into
-# car or other machine go.
-It works like this: fuel is put in the engine, then
+# motion.
+It works by burning fuel inside the engine, which makes tiny
-# the engine uses spark plugs to light the fuel which makes a small explosion.
+# explosions that move the pistons in the engine.
+The pistons move the
-# This explosion makes the engine parts move, which makes the car or machine go.
+# crankshaft, which turns the wheels of your car!
 ```

 Here is another example using a persona and two modifiers: